1. PIXCI® Imaging Drivers Installation: Windows Drivers without using the XCAP GUI

 See the PCI Configuration Tips for the Vendor and Device ID of all PIXCI® frame grabbers.

-Driver configuration parameters are set via registry key and REG_SZ value:
+Driver configuration parameters are set within registry key:

 PIXCI® Serial (COM Port) Driver